SAP-archive/devtoberfest-2021/topics/Week6_Frontend/README.md

 ## Presentations

-### Micro Frontends with Luigi – UI Development at scale
+### Micro Frontends with Luigi – UI Development at Scale
 Schedule - TBD

 This session will give insights about a trending topic in frontend development - Micro Frontends.
 This architecture style addresses the challenge of having a frontend that is too big to manage and coordinate across multiple teams or products.
 You will learn about its key aspects, technical and organizational issues it induces, and how these can be handled, on the example of project "Luigi", SAP's own open-source Micro Frontend framework.